little-world/rust-course/src/14-threading-patterns.md

 This pattern is the foundation of multi-threaded programming in Rust.
 It covers how to create threads, transfer data to them, and get results back safely.

--   **Problem**:
-    -   **Underutilized CPU Cores**: A single-threaded program can't take advantage of multi-core processors, leaving expensive hardware idle.
-    -   **Data Ownership**: Moving data into a thread is tricky due to Rust's ownership rules.
-Closures often borrow data by reference, but threads require owned data to prevent it from being dropped prematurely.
+-   **Problem**: - **Underutilized CPU Cores**: A single-threaded program can't take advantage of multi-core processors, leaving expensive hardware idle. - **Data Ownership**: Moving data into a thread is tricky due to Rust's ownership rules.
-    -   **Result Handling**: Getting results back from a finished thread requires manually waiting for it (joining) and handling potential panics.
-    -   **Dangling References**: If a thread outlives the function that spawned it, it could be left with a "dangling reference" to data that no longer exists, leading to memory safety bugs.
-    -   **Creation Overhead**: Spawning a new OS thread for every tiny task is inefficient, as thread creation itself takes time.

--   **Solution**:
-    -   **`thread::spawn` with `move` Closures**: Use `thread::spawn` to create a new thread.
+-   **Solution**: - **`thread::spawn` with `move` Closures**: Use `thread::spawn` to create a new thread.
 The `move` keyword before the closure forces it to take ownership of the variables it captures, safely transferring them to the new thread.
-    -   **`JoinHandle`**: The `spawn` function returns a `JoinHandle`.
-Calling `.join()` on this handle blocks the current thread until the spawned thread finishes, allowing you to retrieve its result or any panic that occurred.
-    -   **Scoped Threads**: For situations where you need to borrow data from the parent thread's stack, `thread::scope` provides a compiler-verified way to ensure the threads cannot outlive the data they are borrowing.
-    -   **Thread Pools**: For many small tasks, use a thread pool to reuse a fixed number of threads, avoiding the overhead of creating and destroying them repeatedly.

--   **Why It Matters**:
-    -   **True Parallelism**: Threads allow your program to execute multiple operations at the same time on different CPU cores, dramatically improving performance for CPU-bound tasks.
-    -   **Compile-Time Safety**: Rust's ownership model prevents data races at compile time, one of the most common and difficult types of concurrency bugs.
+-   **Why It Matters**: - **True Parallelism**: Threads allow your program to execute multiple operations at the same time on different CPU cores, dramatically improving performance for CPU-bound tasks. - **Compile-Time Safety**: Rust's ownership model prevents data races at compile time, one of the most common and difficult types of concurrency bugs.
-    -   **Explicit Error Handling**: The `JoinHandle` forces you to deal with the possibility of a thread panicking, preventing silent failures.
-    -   **Safe Borrowing**: Scoped threads make it safe and ergonomic to perform parallel computations on data living on the stack, without complex lifetime annotations.

 -   **Use Cases**:
     -   **Parallel Computation**: Performing expensive calculations like image processing, simulations, or scientific computing.